RobertJanksGit/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) forEach will call upon a provided function “for each” element in an array and make changes.
+While . map will return a new array of equal size but changed values.

 2. Explain the difference between a callback and a higher order function.
+Callback function’s are functions that are passed to functions that will be called by other functions.
+A higher order function takes functions as arguments and returns functions
 3. What is closure?
+A closure is a function that calls upon data from its surrounding environment.
+We call this, its lexical environment.
 4. Describe the four rules of the 'this' keyword.
+        1. Window Binding: The scope is global, there is no declared object ⁃	 2.
+Implicit Binding: When there is a declared object ⁃	  3. 'new' Binding: has a 'new' operator with constructor ⁃	  4.
+Explicit Binding: when using call or bind

 5. Why do we need super() in an extended class?
+It adds the data from the parent to the child.

 ### Task 1 - Project Set up